tanrax/maza-ad-blocking/README.md

 server=208.67.220.220
 ```

-### Bonus: dnsmasq have test domains
+### Bonus: dnsmasq have `localhost` domains

-If you want all your `.localhost` domains, for example, point to localhost add in configure file: `/usr/local/etc/dnsmasq.conf`
+If you want all your `.localhost` domains, for example, point to localhost add in configure file: `/usr/local/etc/dnsmasq.conf` or `/etc/dnsmasq.conf`.

 ```
 address=/.localhost/127.0.0.1